dkeathley/6.2410-lab/markdown/chapter-XX-quantum-optics-basics.md

 The last part is interesting as it means that no matter how large alpha is, the field fluctuations stay the same, and are the same level as that of a vacuum state.
 This is due to the fact that phase is very well defined for a coherent state.
 Thus the photon contribution to the field is very well-defined, leaving only the remaining vacuum field fluctuations.
 This is in spite of the fact that the number of photons actually varies.
 Compare this to a number state where there is no fluctuation in the number of photons, but the field fluctuates heavily on top of the ever-present vacuum fluctuations.

 Again, it we can map out the field representation, which we have done below for a coherent state with $|\alpha| = 4$, and $\varphi = \pi/4$.

+**FIXME:  Add in a figure that shows the coherent state as a function of $\theta$ vs. a number state having the same average numer of photons N**.

 ```{code-cell} ipython3
 :tags: [hide-cell]